djotaku/adventofcode/2022/Day_02/README.md

 ### Part 2
 I need to run things in reverse, but I think I can keep the functions I already made.

+Now that the entire problem has been revealed to me, I'm going to create a dictionary/hash/map with all the possible outcomes and scores.
+Then I can just reference that dictionary.
 ## What I Learned

 ### Generic